 Every spring, the fun and excitement of The Big Easy makes its way to Universal Orlando Resort for Mardi Gras – an authentic celebration that completely transforms Universal Studios Florida into a family-friendly version of the famed New Orleans street party.

-You’ve just found the world’s most popular insider’s guide to this event, last updated March 9, 2014.
-Our page now includes our “Best of Mardi Gras 2014″ video (found at the end of the article) and nearly 100 new images from this year’s event.
+You’ve just found the world’s most popular insider’s guide to this event – and our article now includes our “Best of Mardi Gras 2014″ video (found at the end) and nearly 100 new images from this year’s event.

 To learn everything there is to know about Mardi Gras 2014 – from the food in the French Quarter Courtyard to how you can sign up to ride a float – we strongly recommend that you read this article from top to bottom!